 5. MVNOs – Resell bandwidth of major carriers.
 Popular options include Lucky Mobile, Virgin Mobile, Koodo Mobile, Public Mobile, Chatr Mobile, and Fido Mobile.
 Fido offers generous data plans, Spotify premium, and phone financing.

-9. Tips for saving data for Canada SIM
+9. Tips For Saving Data for Canada SIM

 Here are some tips for saving data when using a prepaid SIM card in Canada: